 Refocusing the NJR’s Regional Coordinator team with a national overview

 The RC team is organised with a regional focus.
-However, there is a pressing need for a much broader national overview to the work undertaken by the RC team to ensure the best possible support and services for those engaged with the NJR.
+However, there has also been a pressing need for a much broader national overview in the work undertaken by the RC team, to ensure the best possible support and services for those engaged with the NJR.

-With this in mind, the NJR is delighted to announce that from 1 November 2016 each Regional Coordinator will also have a designated national function designed to strengthen the support for NJR activities and services across England, Wales, Northern Ireland and the Isle of Man.
-With the team’s refocus to now include national responsibilities, the NJR will have better visibility across the registry to identify trends and areas where support is required.
+With this in mind, since November 2016 each Regional Coordinator has had a designated national function designed to strengthen the support for NJR activities and services across England, Wales, Northern Ireland and the Isle of Man.
+With the team’s re-focus to now include national responsibilities, the NJR has had far better visibility across the registry to identify trends and areas where support is required.

 Introducing the NJR’s Regional Coordinator team and their national responsibilities: